What Is So Important About Early Childhood Education?by Becton Loveless

 Most children begin receiving formal education during kindergarten.
 Recent scientific research has proven that learning and mental development begin immediately after birth.
 During the first three years of a child's life, essential brain and neural development occurs.
 Therefore, children greatly benefit by receiving education before kindergarten.

-Since kindergarten begin around the ages of 5 to 6 for most children, after major brain development occurs, parents should begin educating children at younger ages.
+Since kindergarten begins around the ages of 5 to 6 for most children, after major brain development occurs, parents should begin educating children at younger ages.

 Many parents begin educating their children during these important developmental years.
 However, many parents neglect to take the time to educate their young children.
 Many factors can contribute to this, such as long work schedules and ignorance about the importance of educating children at a young age.